Which Of The Following Would Not Be Considered Physical Abuse

 • A qualified therapist or counselor: To discuss your concerns and receive guidance.

 It's crucial to remember that reporting suspected abuse is not the same as making an accusation.
-It is simply a way to ensure that the situation is properly evaluated by professionals who can determine whether abuse has occurred and take appropriate action.
+It is simply a way to confirm that the situation is properly evaluated by professionals who can determine whether abuse has occurred and take appropriate action.

 Legal and Ethical Implications

-Furthermore, individuals who are found guilty of physical abuse can face a range of penalties, including:
+To build on this, individuals who are found guilty of physical abuse can face a range of penalties, including:

 • Criminal charges: Depending on the severity of the abuse, individuals may be charged with assault, battery, child endangerment, or other crimes.